-Praise host Solomon Jones, who our readers will recognize from his weekly columns, will dedicate part of his Thursday show to the topic of stop and frisk.
-You’re invited to call in to add your voice to the conversation.
-Whether it’s a personal story of being stopped, an opinion about how the practice impacts Philadelphia or an idea for an alternative, we want to hear from you.
+Praise host Solomon Jones, whom our readers will recognize from his weekly columns, will dedicate part of his Thursday show to the topic of stop-and-frisk.
+You're invited to call in to add your voice to the conversation.
+Whether it's a personal story of being stopped, an opinion about how the practice affects Philadelphia, or an idea for an alternative, we want to hear from you.

 Some stories may be used on Philly.com and transcribed for publication in the Inquirer and Daily News.